kitao/pyxel/docs/README-abspath.md

 **Pyxel** is a retro game engine for Python.

-Thanks to its simple specifications inspired by retro gaming consoles, such as only 16 colors can be displayed and only 4 sounds can be played back at the same time, you can feel free to enjoy making pixel art style games.
+With simple specifications inspired by retro gaming consoles, such as displaying only 16 colors and playing back only 4 sounds simultaneously, you can feel free to enjoy making pixel-art-style games.

 <img src="https://raw.githubusercontent.com/kitao/pyxel/main//docs/images/pyxel_message.png" width="480">